psilord/lv2-ecl/README.md

 ;;;
 ;;; The Original Code is lv2-ecl.
 ;;;
-;;; The Initial Developer of the Original Code is Peter Keller and Ken Hahn.
+;;; The Initial Developer of the Original Code is Peter Keller and Kenneth Hahn.
 ;;; Portions created by the Initial Developer are
 ;;; Copyright (C) 2012, Initial Developer.
 ;;; All Rights Reserved.